Achieving cult-hero status at one club during a career is a worthy achievement. To do it at two, you have to be pretty special.

 Prompted by Yesaulenko’s mischief, Shakhtar reexamined the terms of the deal and found they were due another £550,000 from United due to performance-related clauses.

-United could prove they had already paid the money owed, but Shakhtar never received it and president Bragin was suspected of siphoning the money off into a Swiss bank account.
+United could prove they had already paid the money owed, but Shakhtar never received it and president Bragin was suspected of syphoning the money off into a Swiss bank account.

-Three months after Kanchelskis was sold to Everton, Bragin and five of his bodyguards were blown up at Shakhtor’s stadium four minutes into a match.
+Three months after Kanchelskis was sold to Everton, Bragin and five of his bodyguards were blown up at Shakhtar’s stadium four minutes into a match.

 A club spokesman later told The Independent he doubted the murder was linked to the Kanchelskis deal, but as transfers go, this one was a bit more complex than your average.